syeddanish41/wAlnut/README.md

 4. If I e-mail you back for an interview during the interview we will discuss:
    - How everything will work.
 Expect to pair program with someone for a few hours a week.
-   - If we both like what we hear we will walk you through making your 1st commit to the repo's master branch!

 5. For now we are using the Git workflow model described [here](https://github.com/WalnutiQ/wAlnut/issues/62) to contribute to this